Languages of Afghanistan: Language policy

-The official languages of the country are Dari and Pashto, as established by the 1964 Constitution of Afghanistan.
-Dari is the most widely spoken language of Afghanistan's official languages and acts as a lingua franca for the country.
+The national official languages of the country are Dari and Pashto, first established by the 1964 Constitution of Afghanistan.
+Dari is the most widely spoken language of Afghanistan's languages and acts as a lingua franca for the country.
 In 1980, other regional languages were granted official status in the regions where they are the language of the majority.
-This policy was codified in the 2004 Afghan Constitution, which established Uzbek, Turkmen, Balochi, Pashayi, Nuristani and Pamiri as a third official language in areas where they are spoken by a majority of the population.
+This policy was codified in the 2004 Constitution of Afghanistan, which established Uzbek, Turkmen, Balochi, Pashayi, Nuristani, and Pamiri as official languages in areas where they are spoken by a majority of the population.
+Officially, the Taliban government since 2021 has retained the national co-official status of Dari and Pashto as well as the regional status of ethnic minority languages.
+However, the Taliban have been accused of restricting the use of Dari and ethnic minority languages including Uzbek, in favor of Pashto.

 Language families

 Since Afghanistan is predominantly located on the Iranian plateau, the majority of spoken languages belong to the family of Iranic languages.
 Turkic languages are spoken sparsely at the northern intersection of the plateau with Central Asia.
-Similarly, Nuristani languages and Dravidian languages are spoken sparsely at some regions where the plateau intersects with the Indian subcontinent.
+Similarly, Nuristani languages, Indo-Aryan languages and Dravidian languages are spoken sparsely at some regions where the plateau intersects with the Indian subcontinent.

-Endangered Languages
+Endangered languages

 Until 2004, Dari and Pashto were the only languages promoted by the government.
 Though policy has since changed, it has still harmed many minority languages of the country.
 The table below shows endangered languages spoken in Afghanistan that are recognized by UNESCO.
 UNESCO recognizes 23 endangered languages in Afghanistan, 12 of which are exclusively spoken in Afghanistan and one having gone extinct after UNESCO's survey.